Published January 2012 | Edited September 19, 2024 | Updated December 11, 2024

 The Knowledge Bureau free weekly newsletter reminds us that a non-arm's length loan made to allow another person to make TFSA contribution is not allowed.
 The rules deem it to NOT be a TFSA.

-The newsletter also listed the forms and return that needs to be filed if you owe tax on a TFSA.
+Listed in the newsletter were the forms and return that needs to be filed if you owe tax on a TFSA.

 CRA has extended the deadline date from June 30, 2010 to August 3, 2010.